Re-Home Your Pet

 - If your pet’s feeling anxious, you might consider talking to your veterinarian about putting him on a short course of anti-anxiety medication while you are using behavior modification techniques.

-Step Two: You’ve considered all your options and convinced you cannot keep your pet.
+You’ve considered all your options and convinced you cannot keep your pet.
 If that’s the case, ensure your pet has a safe and caring new home.

 Getting help from shelters and rescue groups